james-ashby/james-ashby/README.md

-👋 Hi, I’m @james-ashby
-- :man_office_worker:: Junior Software Engineer specialising in .NET!
+- Junior Software Engineer specialising in .NET!
-- 📖 Dissertation:
+- Dissertation:

      _How Agile practices can be used to increase project workflow and effectiveness for individuals!_

      Project and research papers : https://gitlab.com/james-ashby-fyp/final-year-project-tcg-fan

-- 📫 Contact via:
+- Contact via:
   - LinkedIn: https://www.linkedin.com/in/james-ashby-52253b109/

 <!---